veronikastengel/tree_id_app/README.md

-## Release v1.02
+### Release v1.02

 Release v1.02 reaches higher accuracies in predictions by not only using 1 CNN, but 3 CNN.
+More information can be found in the release notes.

 The following graphic highlights the differences between the releases:

 <img src="TreeID_App_comparison_v01_02.jpg" alt="Comparison of Release v1.01 and v1.02" width="800">